-The amount of carbon dioxide released globally from energy use is staggering at 36 billion tonnes.
+The amount of carbon dioxide released globally from energy use is a staggering 26 billion tonnes.
 For power plants that will continue to use coal and natural gas, carbon capture can mitigate CO₂ emissions.
-Global industrial sources such as chemical, cement, iron and steel production account for approximately a fifth of all CO₂ emissions, which cannot be mitigated through any other technology other than carbon capture and sequestration.
-Carbon Capture can keep millions of tonnes of CO₂ emitted from these sources out of the atmosphere, making it a critical tool in the global climate solution toolbox.
+Global industrial sources such as chemical, cement, iron, and steel production account for approximately one fifth of all CO₂ emissions, which cannot be mitigated through any other technology other than carbon capture and sequestration.
+Carbon capture can keep millions of tonnes of CO₂ emitted from these sources out of the atmosphere, making it a critical tool in the global climate solution toolbox.
 The individual technologies that comprise carbon capture have been commercially available for many decades, but are only now being harnessed to address global warming.

-CATF takes into account the role for CCS technology globally as modeled by the IEA and IPCC and works backwards to develop, evaluate, and implement a roadmap of policies that will allow the technology to scale, deploy globally, and deliver necessary CO₂ reductions to meet climate goals.
-CATF works to ensure that by 2030 carbon capture technologies have achieved cost parity with unabated fossil and policy pathways exist to help deploy carbon capture globally at a meaningful scale.
+CATF takes into account the role for carbon capture technology globally as modeled by the IEA and IPCC and works backwards to develop, evaluate, and implement a roadmap of policies that will allow the technology to scale, deploy globally, and deliver necessary CO₂ reductions to meet climate goals.
+CATF works to ensure that by 2030 carbon capture technologies will have achieved cost parity with unabated fossil and that policy pathways exist to help deploy carbon capture globally at a meaningful scale.

 Scope of Work

 - The carbon capture incentive that U.S. Congress adopted in February 2018, 45Q, is a milestone victory in advancing carbon capture technology.
 CATF had been working on this outcome for 10 years.
-CATF helped create the National Enhanced Oil Recovery Initiative that is now the Carbon Capture Coalition, which includes both conservative and liberal stakeholders and advocates for carbon capture technology.
+CATF helped create the Carbon Capture Coalition, which includes both conservative and liberal stakeholders and advocates for carbon capture technology.

 - CATF helped secure the adoption of federal reporting and accounting rules by EPA (subpart RR) for geologic storage that helps enable targeted incentives such as 45Q.